owulveryck/blog/content/post/openstack-keystone.md

 Bingo!!!

 # Conclusion

+That's enough information for this first post about OpenStack keystine.
+By now, I will continue the investigations and use this installation as a _lab_ to understand the full concepts of this identity management software.

+For the moment, this product let me a bitter taste.

 I may not have understood all the concepts behind the scene, but I can say that this product, at least in the current release, is by far too complex and has too much contributors to evaluate it in a simple way.
 Therefore, the quite complete but messy documentation, a mix in the releases and some major incompatibilities in the tools using V2.0 and V3 gave me a bad impression.